Swearing – Matthew 5:34

 In Matthew 5, Jesus is not referring to swearing in legal courts (Matthew 26:64), but to oaths that were common among the Jews.
 The Jews invented many ways by which to liberate themselves from obligations accepted under oath.

 Christ Himself answered under oath when asked by Caiaphas, “And the high priest answered and said to Him, “I put You under oath by the living God: Tell us if You are the Christ, the Son of God!”
 Jesus said to him, “It is as you said.
 Nevertheless, I say to you, hereafter you will see the Son of Man sitting at the right hand of the Power, and coming on the clouds of heaven” (Matthew 26:63, 64).
 Here, Caiaphas asked Jesus to take an oath when he said “I adjure thee.”
 Jesus, then, acknowledged that what Caiaphas said is true, showing that judicial oaths are OK to take.

-And Paul repeatedly invoked God as witness that what he said was true “Moreover I call God as witness against my soul, that to spare you I came no more to Corinth” (2 Cor.
-1:23; Also 11:31; Thess.
-5:27).
-If there is anyone who can consistently testify under oath, it is the Christian.
+And Paul repeatedly invoked God as witness that what he said was true.
+He said, “Moreover I call God as witness against my soul, that to spare you I came no more to Corinth” (2 Corinthians 1:23; Also 11:31; Thessalonians 5:27).
+The truth is that if there is anyone who can consistently testify under oath, it is the Christian.

 Outside the legal courts, the Christian that speaks the truth makes taking oaths unnecessary.
-The practice of invoking the name of God at certain times implies that what a man says under such circumstances is more to be depended on than what he says at other times.
-Christ asked His children to be truthfulness in all the relationships of life.
-Everything that Christians do should be as transparent as the sunlight.
+The practice of using the name of God sometimes means that what a man says under such circumstances is more to be relied on than what he says at other times.
+Christ asked His children to be truthfulness in all situations.
+Everything that believers do should be honest.

 Check out our Bible Answers page for more information on a variety of topics.